 The course was built to celebrate Pinehurst’s first hundred years, and Fazio drew inspiration from Donald Ross’s work in designing what is also known as the centennial course.

-The course is routed through hillier terrain than the initial courses at Pinehurst, as well as natural wetlands, and proved a decent challenge for all.
+The course is routed through hillier terrain than the initial courses at Pinehurst, as well as natural wetlands, providing a point of difference to the other courses at Pinehurst

 In my view the back nine is stronger than the front, and more interesting.